Overview

 Valuables

-Tipping is optional, but appreciated by the guides.
+Tipping is optional but appreciated by the guides.
 You will have one Lead Guide and one Assistant Guide on your trek.
 As a general reference, we recommend US$10-20 per day, per guest for the Lead Guide and US$5-15 per day, per guest for the Assistant Guide.
 Should you choose to tip, it can be given directly to your guides.
 If you intend to tip the Assistant Guide, it may be given at breakfast before departure from the Lucma Lodge on day 6, as the Assistant Guide will not continue with you to Machu Picchu.
 If you intend to tip, plan ahead and have cash – either US Dollars or Peruvian Sol.

 In reviewing your statement, you’ll notice a $1 per person per day donation to International Rivers, a non-profit conservation organization dedicated to protecting rivers and defending the rights of the surrounding communities.
 Their work helps stop destructive dams and promotes water and energy solutions for a just and sustainable world.
-One-hundred percent of these funds go directly to protecting rivers, and your contribution is tax-deductible.
+One hundred percent of these funds go directly to protecting rivers, and your contribution is tax-deductible.
 Please notify our office to delete the donation from your balance.

 Terms & Conditions

-An $800/person deposit is required at the time of reservation.
-Deposits may be made by check, money order or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+Payments can be made by check, money order, eCheck, wire transfer, Visa, MasterCard, American Express or Discover.
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.
+Your payment is fully refundable for 7 days, less a 3% processing fee, after making a reservation when you reserve a trip 7 days or more prior to the final payment due date.

 Cancellations and Refunds